erichVK5/KicadSymbolToGEDA/README.md

 	pintype=
 	footprint=

-The footprint currently defaults to footprint=unknown as the footprint option is optional in Kicad libraries, residing in the optional F2 field.
+The footprint attribute defaults to footprint=unknown unless a footprint is specified in the FPLIST section of the library.

 Some Kicad libraries use non ASCII characters in device descriptions and pin labels.
 The utility replaces these with underscores.